 For a fall hiking hat, you can’t go wrong with the Smartwool Merino 250 Beanie.
 It’s fairly straightforward but checks all the boxes: the hat is soft, warm, and durable.
 We’ve used it for running on cold days and fall hiking on multiple occasions, and it works well for a wide range of uses and activity levels.
 Another slightly thicker option is the Patagonia Brodeo Beanie, which uses recycled wool and nylon with a ribbed cuff for a snug fit around your head.
 It too is a great lightweight wool beanie, but the Smartwool is cheaper and easier to adjust based on head size, so we give the nod in that direction.

 No matter the time of year, hikers need a good rain jacket.
 The best choice depends on your budget and how you intend to use the shell (i.e., will it double down for everyday use?), but a great value pick is the Marmot PreCip Eco.
 It’s not a super-lightweight or technical piece but should keep you dry and look good in the process.
 Because of the reasonable cost, it’s the jacket that we recommend most to friends and family.
 For a step up in both price and performance, Patagonia’s Torrentshell 3L offers better all-around protection, breathability, durability, and comfort.
-For a full list of options including serious performance pieces, see our article on the best rain jackets.
+For a full list of options including true technical pieces, see our article on the best rain jackets.
 And when the weather takes a more serious turn or you’re heading high into the mountains, consider upgrading to a 3-layer hardshell jacket that will breathe better and offer more bombproof protection in the wet.